 Job cost distortion: Variations coded to the wrong job or cost centre produce inaccurate project profitability reports.
 A job that appears profitable may be absorbing costs from another project.
 Management decisions made on inaccurate job cost data compound across multiple reporting periods.

 GST errors: A variation line on a subcontractor invoice may have a different GST treatment than the original scope - particularly where the variation involves materials purchased directly versus labour.
 Manual coding of variations introduces GST inconsistency that creates BAS errors.
-The ATO's requirement to report GST accurately at transaction level means these errors need to be found and corrected, which creates rework.
+This is one of many reasons the real cost of manual AP is higher than most teams expect.
+The ATO’s requirement to report GST accurately at transaction level means these errors need to be found and corrected, which creates rework.

 Duplicate payment risk: When a progress claim and an invoice are both processed as accounts payable items - rather than the invoice being matched against the existing claim - the same amount can be approved and paid twice.
 Duplicate detection before ledger publishing catches this when the system has both records.
 When they exist in separate systems, the detection does not happen automatically.